This Keto French Baguette recipe is a thin crusty keto French bread 100 % egg-free and dairy-free and a real bread flavor.

 Divide dough into baguettes

-Bake the bread in preheated oven 350F for about 40-50 minutes or until crusty and golden brown on the outside.
+Bake the bread in an oven preheated at 350°F for about 40-50 minutes or until crusty and golden brown on the outside.

 Can I add an egg to this recipe?